Tuesday, July 28, 2015

 SB Montgomery’s daughter was married to Matthew Finlay Carrott.
 Matthew Finlay Carrot’s family goes back to his father, James Finlay Carrott, who was the son of Fredric Carrott.
 This Frederic K. Carrott landed in New Orleans in 1840.
 He married Jane Finlay in Adams County, Illinois in 1843.

-At his point, I cannot directly relate Frederic Carrott to my great-great-great grandmother Rosa Kerrott.
-He was born in 1810, she was born in 1814, so there is a good chance that they may have been either siblings or cousins.
+At this point, I cannot directly relate Frederic Carrott to my great-great-great grandmother Rosa Kerrott.
+He was born in 1810, and she was born in 1814, so there is a good chance that they may have been either siblings or cousins.

-There is still much to be learned and researched about the Kerrott/Carrott family, but this past year has lead me to some information that I had not had before, so I am hopeful that perhaps the information will lead me to learning more about the family.
+There is still much to be learned and researched about the Kerrott/Carrott family, but this past year has led me to some information that I had not had before, so I am hopeful that perhaps the information will lead me to learn more about the family.

 1 comment: